chg60/DEPhT/README.md

     unzip ~/Downloads/Mycobacterium.zip -d ~/.depht/models/

 Models trained using `depht_train` will be put in this directory by default.
-We are generally amenable to aiding in the construction of new models - the easiest way to accomplish this is by emailing either chg60@pitt.edu or laa89@pitt.edu.
-Note that some genera are likely better suited than others for DEPhT model creation.
+We are generally amenable to providing guidance or assistance in the construction of new models - the easiest way to accomplish this is by [creating an issue](https://github.com/chg60/DEPhT/issues).
+Note that per Figure 8 of Gauthier et. al 2022, some genera are likely better suited than others for DEPhT model creation.

 # Running DEPhT